-Cursor Position: opens a menu showing the current cursor position.
-If the cursor is above the track or a placemark, corresponding information will be displayed.
-The cursor position can be used as navigation target or to create a new placemark.
+owing the current cursor position.
+If the cursor is above ing information will be displayed.
+The cursor position o create a new placemark.

-By pressing the button "Items on Map" you'll open another sub-menu allowing you to define exactly which elements you want to see on the map ...
+p" you'll open another sub-menu allowing you to define ee on the map..

 4.3.4.Laps